 2. Fish and chips

-When you buy your fish and chips you should also try a battered sausage and get some mushy peas and curry sauce to dip your chips in.
+When you buy your fish and chips you should also try a battered sausage (my personal favourite) and get some mushy peas and curry sauce to dip your chips in.

 3. The pub stop